-Need to buy an AP or router?
+Need to buy a WiFi access point or router?
 Look no further than this guide!

 Ok, actually, you'll probably want to look further than this guide, but this should help you gain a basic understanding of what to watch out for when you shop.

-Here's a quick checklist of what to watch out for when sourcing AP's.
+Here's a quick checklist of what to watch out for when sourcing WiFi access points.
 We'll dive into the specifics of each one later on.

 - Dual-band (supports both 2.4 and 5 GHz)